Quick reference guide

 Antitrust/merger control

-Belgium has a mandatory and suspensory merger control regime, which means that transactions that meet the relevant criteria need to be notified to the competition authority and cleared before they can be completed.
+Belgium has a mandatory and suspensory merger control regime, which means that transactions that meet the relevant criteria need to be notified to the Competition Authority and cleared before they can be completed.

 It is also necessary to consider EU merger control rules.
 Mergers involving companies active in several member states and reaching certain turnover thresholds are examined at European level by the European Commission.
 This allows companies trading in different EU member states to obtain clearance for their mergers in one go.
 For further information, see the more detailed section on "Antitrust/merger control".